tarantool/tarantool/changelogs/unreleased/gh-5843-fiber-wakeup.md

 ## bugfix/core

-* Remove assertion raised in case of `fiber_wakeup()` get called with dead fibers.
-Due to backward compatibility we've allowed such calls for release builds but not for debug builds.
-In result there was inconsistency between program behaviour (gh-5843).
+* Removed an assertion on `fiber_wakeup()` calls with dead fibers in debug builds.
+Such behavior was inconsistent with release builds, in which the same calls were allowed (gh-5843).